-The delivery of clean water to our homes is one of the hallmarks of modern civilization.
-Modern water systems test and treat water to ensure it’s safe for all of our needs — drinking, cooking, cleaning, and more.
+The delivery of clean water through municipal water supply systems to our homes is one of the hallmarks of modern civilization.
+Modern water supply systems test and treat water to ensure it’s safe for all of our needs — drinking, cooking, cleaning, and more.

-Whether your water comes from a municipal system or a well, you want to ensure that it’s safe for your family.
-There are many opportunities for contaminants to enter your water, and even if your water is free of contaminants, high levels of minerals can affect the taste or make the operation of your dishwasher or clothes washer less efficient.
+Whether your water comes from city water or well-based water systems, you want to ensure that it’s safe for your family.
+There are many opportunities for contaminants to enter your water, and even if your water is free of contaminants, high levels of minerals can affect the taste of your tap water or make the operation of your dishwasher or clothes washer less efficient.

-Save money.
 If you’re buying bottled water for your family to use at home the costs can add up quickly.
 For the average family drinking 2-3 bottles of water a day, annual costs can easily exceed $500.
 That’s money can be recouped in a timely fashion after you install a water filtration system in your home.
 And there’s another drawback to bottled water…

 You’re probably familiar with stories and images of the increasing costs to the environment of our society’s heavy use of plastic, and plastic bottles are a big part of the plastic waste stream.
 And even if you’re conscientious about disposing of plastic bottles, there’s no guarantee that you’re used plastic bottles will end up being recycled.
 Eliminating plastic bottles from your home’s waste stream can play a part in correcting this problem.

 Minerals, heavy metals, and chemicals in your water can cause corrosion and damage to your pipes and water-using appliances.
 By eliminating these potentially damaging factors at the source you can extend the life of your pipes, hot-water heaters, and other home appliances.

 Individuals with sensitive skin or who experience skin irritations and conditions such as eczema or psoriasis can suffer from exposure to chemicals in water such as chlorine.
 A water filtration system in your home can go a long way towards alleviating these problems.

 Water that has a high concentration of minerals can diminish the effectiveness of soap.
 With the addition of a water filtration system, you’ll find that appliances like your clothes washer and dishwasher will clean more effectively.
 Clothes and dishes will be cleaner and your appliances won’t suffer from the buildup of mineral deposits.

 If you’ve ever looked at the bottom of an old tea kettle, you may have noticed white, chalky deposits on the bottom.
 That’s limescale, the buildup of minerals from lime and other minerals in your water.
 In addition to being unattractive, limescale can build up in pipes and appliances, and it often makes your water taste unpleasant.

 These systems are known by other names, usually water softeners or exchange systems.
 They’re designed as whole-home systems, so all the water in your home will receive the benefits of employing one of these systems.
 The system works by creating positively-charged ions that attract the negatively-charged ions of earth metals like barium, calcium, and magnesium, minerals that can cause your water to taste bad and negatively impact your health.

-Activated carbon.
 Activated carbon systems are relatively inexpensive and quite common.
 Activated carbon systems are usually located at the point of delivery, that is, before an individual faucet, such as in your kitchen.
-Water flows through an activated carbon filter located inline with the faucet and the filter removes chemicals, parasites, or heavy metals present in the water.
+Your water supply flows through an activated carbon filter located in line with the faucet and the filter removes chemicals, parasites, or heavy metals present in the water.

 At Team Enoch we offer a variety of different water filtration systems from respected manufacturers.
 Get in touch with us to find out what your options are.